Country

 Starting a small business can be incredibly exciting from choosing and designing your store, uploading products and watching the first few sales come in.
-While you might have a great-looking store and an impeccably-made product,, you can easily alienate customers by providing a poor customer experience.
+While you might have a great-looking store, an impeccably-made product and the best payment gateway in Africa you can easily alienate customers by providing a poor customer experience.

 According to the 2022 South Africa CX Report, when shoppers were asked what encouraged them to do repeat purchases from a store, Reliability was cited as the most important factor by 72% of respondents.
 Andrew Hutchinson, Merchant Success Lead at Peach Payments explains “It’s clear that customers want consistent and great service”.
 So here are 3 common support mistakes SMEs make and how to fix them.